 Le Hoang specialises in relationship therapy (individuals and couples) which she has done for over 20 years.
 Clients with relationship issues (in personal and work settings) mostly want to look to conflict resolution, enhancing communication, better listening, intimate connection, trust and respect.
 In addition to relationship counselling, Le works with clients to address a range of concerns including self-esteem, depression, stress and anxiety, grief and loss, anger management, and cross-cultural issues.
 Le speaks fluent Vietnamese.

 Libby McLean has over 10 years’ experience working in neurological rehabilitation and in mental health.
 She’s worked in hospitals, in community rehabilitation, and as an EAP consultant for a large international organisation.
-Libby has spent the last seven years living and working in London and Dubai, which increased her breadth of experience, cultural awareness and adaptability.
-Libby has an outgoing, professional style and prides herself in connecting well with clients.
-She has been trained in solutions-focused and acceptance-commitment (ACT) therapeutic modalities.
+Libby has spent the last seven years living and working in London and Dubai, increasing her clinical skills across cultures.
+Libby has an engaging, professional style and prides herself in connecting well with clients.
+She has been trained in solutions-focused and acceptance-commitment (ACT) therapies.
 Libby practises and teaches mindfulness meditation and is also a trained executive coach.